aji3/xlbean/README.md

 Java utility to read/write data defined in excel sheet **by defining mapping definition on excel sheet itself.**

-This library will be useful when you want to **use excel sheet from Java program rapidly and simply, instead of bringing a bit of mess in excel sheet.**
+This library will be useful when you want to **use excel sheet from Java program rapidly and simply.**

 ## Getting Started